geekzter/synapse-network/README.md

 # Testing Synapse Analytics Network Performance

 This repo can be used to demonstrate performance of connectivity between various clients and Synapse in Azure.
+Queries are executed from these clients to simulate 'real world' performance experienced by users.
 Synapse Analytics (formerly known as SQL Data Warehouse) is populated with the [New York Taxicab dataset](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/load-data-from-azure-blob-storage-using-copy).

 <br/>